-WordPress is a remarkable Content Management System (CMS).
+WordPress is a remarkable Content Management System (CMS) which is why there are so many good WordPress courses available online.
 It’s powerful and flexible enough to create almost any kind of blog or website you could imagine.
 However, the vast world of WordPress might seem daunting at first, and you may not know how to go about learning all its ins and outs.

 Fortunately, the WordPress community is thriving, and there are many people out there willing to help you learn the ropes.
 A quick Google search reveals thousands of articles and tutorials, along with dedicated YouTube channels such as WPCrafter, Tyler Moore, and WPBeginner.
 These resources are fantastic, but often you’ll find the best way to make progress is to take part in a more structured course.

-That’s why we’re going to recommend five excellent online courses for WordPress in this article.
-Each is designed with beginners in mind, and will arm you with the knowledge you need to start creating your own websites.
+That’s why we’re going to recommend some truly excellent online WordPress courses for beginners in this article.
+Each is designed with new users in mind and will arm you with the knowledge you need to start creating your own websites.
 Let’s get started!

 1. WordPress Quick Start Course by WP Apprentice